RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ---

-In this development project we have selected to use a process called binary builds, which means that instead of pointing to a public Git Repository and have the S2I (Source-to-Image) build process download, build, and then create a container image for us we are going to build locally and just upload the artifact (e.g. the `.war` file).
+In this development project we have selected to use a process called _binary builds_, which means that instead of pointing to a public Git Repository and have the S2I (Source-to-Image) build process download, build, and then create a container image for us we are going to build locally and just upload the artifact (e.g. the `.war` file).
 The binary deployment will speed up